Slain pastor’s family pleads for help in getting justice

 "When I look at this [church] it's more of a sense of being proud of my dad," says Dale Cross Junior as he reflects on the legacy his dad leaves behind.

-Cross was found shot to death Monday on 66th Street in Byron Township.
+Cross was found shot to death Monday on 68th Street SW, in Byron Township.
 He was lying next to his car.

 "When we came up on the scene we thought it was going to be a heart attack or something of that nature.
 But, to find out a gunshot wound was just beyond what we could comprehend," said Cross Jr.

-The 66 year old was the former pastor at Abundant Life Church in Byron Center, who helped the church grow into what it is today.
+The 66 year old was the former pastor at Abundant Life Church in Wyoming, who helped the church grow into what it is today.
 His family says he touched so many lives in the congregation before his sudden death.

 "He went deeper than what he always had to and just went the extra mile and just wanted to be there for people and see them do better," Dale Jr. says.